PDP-10/its/doc/games.md

 This is a Conway Game of Life by Mike Speciner.
 Type `:games;mlife` to run it.

+To load a file, type e.g. `I RGW; LIFE DEMO` (must be upper case).
+A file can have several patterns.
+To read the next, type `R`.
+Type space to compute a new generation.
+Type `P` to run the simulation.

 ### Spacewar

 This is a PDP-6/10 port of Steve Russell's PDP-1 game, using the Type